libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 ## CHAIN Option

-The CHAIN (OPTION-CODE 13 {{!RFC7901}}) Field-name is `CHAIN` and its Field-value is displayed as a textual Fully-Qualified Domain Name.
+The CHAIN (OPTION-CODE 13 {{!RFC7901}}) Field-name is `CHAIN` and its Field-value address displayed as a textual Fully-Qualified Domain Name.

 ## Edns-Key-Tag Option

-The edns-key-tag (OPTION-CODE 14 {{!RFC8145, Section 4}}) Field-name is `KEYTAG` and its Field-value is displayed as a comma-separated list of Decimal values.
+The edns-key-tag (OPTION-CODE 14 {{!RFC8145, Section 4}}) Field-name is `KEYTAG` and its Field-value are displayed as a comma-separated list of Decimal values.

 ## Extended DNS Error Option

 The Extended DNS Error (OPTION-CODE 15 {{!RFC8914}}) Field-name is `EDE` and the Field-value is its INFO-CODE as Decimal value.
-It is recommended to add a comment with Purpose of the given code ({{!RFC8914, Section 5.2}}).
+It is recommended to add a comment with the purpose of the given code ({{!RFC8914, Section 5.2}}).

 If the EXTRA-TEXT is nonempty, it MUST be displayed as another field, with Field-name `EDETXT` and Field-value being the EXTRA-TEXT string as-is.

-Note that RFC1035-style escaping applies to all non-printable and non-ASCII caracters, including some eventual UTF-8 bi-characters and possible trailing zero-octet.
+Note that RFC1035-style escaping applies to all non-printable and non-ASCII characters, including some eventual UTF-8 bi-characters and possible trailing zero-octet.
 Also note that any presence of spaces requires the whole &lt;character-string&gt; to be enclosed in quotes, not just the Field-value.

 Examples: